-- Class 2619 Beekeeping Unit 3 Jr.
+Class 2619 Beekeeping Unit 3 Jr.

-- Class 2620 Beekeeping Unit 3 Int.
+Class 2620 Beekeeping Unit 3 Int.

-- Class 2621 Beekeeping Unit 3 Sr.
+Class 2621 Beekeeping Unit 3 Sr.

-- A. One sturdy binder/notebook that contains the completed Beekeeping Units 2-4 e-Record. - B. Exhibit: Prepare an educational display board or notebook about honeybees or beekeeping (example topics: diseases, seasonal colony management, etc.).
-Use your knowledge and creativity to display this information on a display board.
+- A. One sturdy binder/notebook that contains the completed Beekeeping Units 1-3 Display Board e-Record if you did not keep a hive or the Beekeeping Units 2-4 e-Record if you did keep a hive. - B. Exhibit: Prepare an educational display board or notebook about honeybees or beekeeping (example topics: diseases, seasonal colony management, etc.).
+Use your knowledge and creativity to display this information on a display board or in a notebook.
 The standardized display board size of 4 ft. x 3 ft. is to be used with 4-H projects.
 No additional items may be included in front of display board.